segment-integrations/analytics-ios-integration-mixpanel/README.md

 ## Installation

-To install the Segment-Mixpanel integration, simply add this line to your [CocoaPods](http://cocoapods.org) Podfile:
+To install the Segment-Mixpanel integration, simply add this line to your [CocoaPods](http://cocoapods.org) `Podfile`:

 ```ruby
 pod "Segment-Mixpanel"